From: Marge Baker, Executive Vice President, People For the American Way

 Re: GOP Obstruction of Executive Branch Nominees

-This sort of obstruction is literally unprecedented for either party and should be stopped.
+This sort of obstruction is literally unprecedented for either party and must be stopped.
 It prevents executive branch departments from serving critical public needs, and it represents, essentially, an effort to overturn the results of the last election.